Wisconsin Court Records

 Obtaining Criminal Court Records in Wisconsin

 Obtaining criminal records in Wisconsin is a straightforward process.
 However, interested individuals must have the right information needed to conduct a search.
 Inspecting or viewing public records carries no cost, but making copies comes at a cost.
-Most records are readily available to view, but some older files which have been turned to microfilm will take about 7–10 business days to process.
+Most records are readily available to view, but some older files, which have been turned to microfilm, will take about 7–10 business days to process.
 Requests are made through the court clerk’s offices.

 Note: Members of the public are only permitted to view or make copies of records.
 Removal of the records or opening any sealed envelopes is not permitted.